lfit/itpol/protecting-code-integrity.md

 it is if you do not record it.

-Getting back to the main card menu, you can also set other values (such as name, sex, login data, etc, but it's not necessary and will additionally leak information about your smartcard should you lose it).
+Getting back to the main card menu, you can also set other values (such as name, sex, login data, etc), but it's not necessary and will additionally leak information about your smartcard should you lose it.

 #### Moving the subkeys to your smartcard